New Mentorship Program Points Students the Way

 Program matches business leaders with top business students.

-As dean of The College at Brockport’s School of Business and Management, Joy Bhadury meets regularly with two advisory boards.
+As dean of SUNY Brockport’s School of Business and Management, Joy Bhadury meets regularly with two advisory boards.

 One group is comprised of business leaders who offer guidance as it relates to strategy, curriculum, and the needs of the business community — both now and into the future.
 The other consists of student leaders who provide feedback about the School and offer a student’s perspective.